Tooth Filling Tacoma WA

 Getting Your Cavity Fixed – Fillings

 To treat a cavity we remove the decayed portion of the tooth and then replace the damaged tooth structure with a material.
-We also, replace old and often broken down amalgam/metal fillings that contain mercury with white fillings (composites) to restore your smile and teeth to a more natural look and feel.
-We are able to replace the dark, black appearance in your teeth with new-age, state-of-the-art, tooth-colored resin or porcelain materials.
+We also, replace old and often broken-down amalgam/metal fillings that contain mercury with white composite fillings to restore your smile and teeth to a more natural look and feel.

 Again, the best option is prevention from other serious health issues.
 Get your tooth filling done as soon as possible.
 Fillings don’t take long and are not that expensive, especially if you have dental insurance.